sonasingh46/cluster-api-provider-azure/docs/proposals/20221611-workload-identity-integration.md

 ## <a name='Proposal'></a>Proposal

-In this model, Kubernetes cluster itself becomes the token issuer issuing tokens to Kubernetes service accounts.
+In AZWI model, Kubernetes cluster itself becomes the token issuer issuing tokens to Kubernetes service accounts.
 These service accounts can be configured to be trusted on Azure AD application or user assigned managed identity.
 Workloads/pods can use this service account token which is projected to it's volume and can exchange the projected service account token for an Azure AD token.

 The first step for creating a Kubernetes cluster using capz is creating a bootstrap cluster and then deploying capi, capz and other helper components.
 On a high level the workflow looks the following to be able to use AZWI and create a management cluster.